grafeas/grafeas.github.io/_docs/concepts/what-is-grafeas/overview.md

 Notes should be editable only by the note owner, and read-only for users who have access to occurrences referencing them.

-### Occurrences
+## Occurrences

-An _occurrence_ is essentially an instantiation of a note.
+An _occurrence_ is an instantiation of a note.
 Occurrences describe project-specific details of a given note.
 For example, an occurrence of a note about a vulnerability would describe the package that the vulnerability was found in, specific remediation steps, and so on.
 Alternatively, an occurrence of